zididadaday/fw13-amd300-fedora-secureboot/README.md

 # You have to reboot the system after importing the key with "mokutil" to import the key via UEFI system
 # Your computer will present some screens when you reboot asking you to confirm the import.

+# you can check that it is added with below command, it will appear with the -subj name you gave it (?)
+mokutil --list-enrolled

 # After rebooting create PKCS #12 key file and import it into the nss database
 # nss database - https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/6/html/developer_guide/che-nsslib
 # nss database is 'Network Security Services (NSS) database'